A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: A comparison between splines and GPR

-The training set $\{f(\mu),\mu \}$ is chosen in two different ways.
+The kernel used for GPR in this example is the squared exponential kernel.
+The training set is chosen in two different ways.
 The first is the uniform grid case where $\mu$ belongs to a uniform discretization of the parameter space $\mathcal{M} = [-\pi,3 \pi]$ with step size $h$.
 The second is a non-uniform case.
-In both cases, the test set $\{f(\mu^{\star}),\mu^{\star} \}$ is generated on a uniform grid with a step size of $0.01$.
+In both cases, the test set $\{f(\mu_{\star}),\mu_{\star} \}$ is generated on a uniform grid with a step size of $0.01$.

 In both cases, GPR proves superior to splines.
 This is, however, not always the case for any data set generated from a parametric eigenvalue problem, and there are situations where splines perform better.
 A throughout comparison of the two approaches as well as theoretical discussions, will be the object of future investigations.